kchu25/CDLmotif.jl/README.md

     ├── ...
     └── <fasta_K>.fa

-The output folder will look something like this:
+The output folder will have the following structure:

     output-folder
     ├── <fasta_1>